Elbridge Gerry: Governor of Massachusetts

-For years, Gerry unsuccessfully sought the governorship of Massachusetts.
-His opponent in these races, Caleb Strong, was a popular moderate Federalist, whose party dominated the state's politics despite a national shift toward the Republicans.
-In 1803, Republicans in the state were divided, and Gerry only had regional support of the party.
-He decided not to run in 1804, returning to semi-retirement and to deal with a personal financial crisis.
+For years (in the 1800, 1801, 1802, and 1803 elections) Gerry unsuccessfully sought the governorship of Massachusetts.
+His opponent in these races, Caleb Strong, was a popular moderate Federalist, whose party dominated the state's politics despite a national shift toward the Democratic-Republicans.
+In 1803, Democratic-Republicans in the state were divided, and Gerry only had regional support of the party.
+He decided not to run in the 1804 election, returning to semi-retirement and to deal with a personal financial crisis.
 His brother Samuel Russell had mismanaged his own business affairs, and Gerry had propped him up by guaranteeing a loan that was due.
 The matter ultimately ruined Gerry's finances for his remaining years.

-Republican James Sullivan won the governor's seat from Strong in 1807, but his successor was unable to hold the seat in the 1809 election, which went to Federalist Christopher Gore.
-Gerry stood for election again in 1810 against Gore and won a narrow victory.
-Republicans cast Gore as an ostentatious British-loving Tory who wanted to restore the monarchy (his parents were Loyalists during the Revolution), and Gerry as a patriotic American, while Federalists described Gerry as a "French partizan" and Gore as an honest man devoted to ridding the government of foreign influence.
+Democratic-Republican James Sullivan won the governor's seat from Strong in the 1807 election, but his successor was unable to hold the seat in the 1809 election, which went to Federalist Christopher Gore.
+Gerry stood for election again in the 1810 election against Gore and won a narrow victory.
+Democratic-Republicans cast Gore as an ostentatious British-loving Tory who wanted to restore the monarchy (his parents were Loyalists during the Revolution), and Gerry as a patriotic American, while Federalists described Gerry as a "French partizan" and Gore as an honest man devoted to ridding the government of foreign influence.
 A temporary lessening in the threat of war with Britain aided Gerry.
 The two battled again in 1811, with Gerry once again victorious in a highly acrimonious campaign.

 Gerry's first year as governor was less controversial than his second, because the Federalists controlled the state senate.
 He preached moderation in the political discourse, noting that it was important that the nation present a unified front in its dealings with foreign powers.
-In his second term, with full Republican control of the legislature, he became notably more partisan, purging much of the state government of Federalist appointees.
-The legislature also enacted "reforms" of the court system that resulted in an increase in the number of judicial appointments, which Gerry filled with Republican partisans.
+In his second term, with full Democratic-Republican control of the legislature, he became notably more partisan, purging much of the state government of Federalist appointees.
+The legislature also enacted "reforms" of the court system that resulted in an increase in the number of judicial appointments, which Gerry filled with Democratic-Republican partisans.
 However, infighting within the party and a shortage of qualified candidates played against Gerry, and the Federalists scored points by complaining vocally about the partisan nature of the reforms.